 There are several different types of nonallergic rhinitis, most of which have symptoms resembling seasonal allergies, except with less itchiness.

 Gustatory rhinitis is the subtype of nonallergic rhinitis that involves runny nose and or postnasal drip after eating.
 Gustatory rhinitis is usually triggered by spicy foods.
-In the past, studies such as one published in 1989 in the Journal of Allergy and Clinical Immunology, have shown that spicy foods stimulate mucus production in people with gustatory rhinitis.
+In the past, studies such as one published in 1989 in the , have shown that spicy foods stimulate mucus production in people with gustatory rhinitis.

 Gustatory rhinitis is more common among older adults.
 It often overlaps with another nonallergic rhinitis subtype known as senile rhinitis.
 Both gustatory and senile rhinitis involve excessive, watery nasal discharge.